ConnorJL/GPT2/README.md

 `pip3 install ftfy tqdm newspaper3k`

 ## Downloading Pretrained Models
-If you want to use my models, I currently have "117M" and "SortaBig" to offer.
-117M was trained on a single v2 TPU for a week (probably less than the original OpenAI model), SortaBig is slightly bigger than 345M and was trained on a v2-256 pod for a week.
+If you want to use my models, I currently have "117M" and "PrettyBig" to offer.
+117M was trained on a single v2 TPU for a week (probably less than the original OpenAI model), PrettyBig is slightly bigger than 345M and was trained on a v2-256 pod for a week.

-`python3 download_model.py SortaBig`
+`python3 download_model.py PrettyBig`

 This will create two directories, one named as the model and another named "encoder".
 Change the "model_dir" and "encoder_path" parameters in the .json corresponding to your model to point to these paths, respectively.